wangholly/FairHTEforCENSORED/README.md

 # FairHTEforCENSORED
-This is the code for paper titled 'Advancing fairness for treatment strategy estimation on censored data' on AISTATS2025.
+> This repository contains the code for the paper *"Advancing Fairness in Precision Medicine: A Universal Framework for Optimal Treatment Estimation in Censored Data"*, which will be presented at AISTATS2025.

-descripation:
+This repository includes the following components:

 **utils.R**: Implements a fair and robust estimator for the conditional average treatment effect (CATE).